 For real-time debugging of applications, both on a local SDK system and on a remote target system, GDB should be used.
 For debugging remote systems, gdbserver should be set up on the remote system and GDB used as a client to control it.

-They must both be available in the development repository, and hence installable on development and target devices.
+They are both available in the development repository and Flatpak SDK, and hence installable on development and target devices.

 Record and Replay (rr)